-Last season Mr. Vickers appeared as Arnold in Rossini's Guillaume Tell (Baltimore Concert Opera / Opera Southwest), Edgardo in Donizetti's Lucia di Lammermoor (Opera Western Reserve), Des Grieux in Puccini's Manon Lescaut (Sarasota Opera), Rodolfo in Puccini's La Boheme (Opera Roanoke), and Luigi in Puccini's Il Tabarro (Opera Delaware).
+In the 2017-18 season, Mr. Vickers appeared as Arnold in Rossini's Guillaume Tell (Baltimore Concert Opera / Opera Southwest), Edgardo in Donizetti's Lucia di Lammermoor (Opera Western Reserve), Des Grieux in Puccini's Manon Lescaut (Sarasota Opera), Rodolfo in Puccini's La Boheme (Opera Roanoke), and Luigi in Puccini's Il Tabarro (Opera Delaware).

 In the 2016-17 season, Matthew covered Canio in Pagliacci (Virginia Opera), Don José in Bizet's Carmen (Opera Western Reserve), Avito in Montemezzi's L'amore dei tre re (Sarasota Opera) , Sam in Floyd's Susannah (Opera Roanoke), Luigi in Il Tabarro (Opera Company of Middlebury), and Duca in Verdi's Rigoletto (Charlottesville Opera).

 In the 2015-2016 season, Mr. Vickers made his Sarasota Opera debut as Arrigo in Verdi’s La Battaglia di Legnano, stepping in for an ailing colleague for 5 performances; took part in the east coast premiere of Faccio’s Amleto with Opera Delaware as Laertes, and performed the title role in Mascagni’s L’amico Fritz with Boston Midsummer Opera.